hmellin97/geometry-api-java/report.md

 * Axel : I haven't really worked that much with coverage before so it was interesting and a good experience.
 I particularly enjoyed implementing the manual coverage implementation, and seeing how the branch coverage went up when I added tests.
 A slightly unrelated take-away is that using the built-in editor in GitHub to collaborate on a report (without pull requests) is not a good idea, because sometimes your changes get lost in the void.
 * Julian : This was completely new for me so it was interesting to see how large programs are dealt with when collaborating with others.
 Coverage is also something that I now have opened my eyes for since I had not thought about testing in this manner.
 * Mathieu : It was my first experience with OpenSource and I was surprise by the fact that almost none of the functions were documented, that the function were really long without reason and without using other methods.
 Except that it was interesting to see how coverage work and to see where we can improve our code easily.
+* It was good to learn about coverage and cyclic complexity.
+I was surprised to see that lizard worked so well at quickly analyzing your code like that.
+I also learned that open-source projects can be a hazzle to work with.

 Is there something special you want to mention here?